btn-group/az_trading_competition/README.md

 So that we don't have to start or modify a squid every time a tournament starts, it'd be best to have one contract instance that can control multiple tournaments.

-### Notes about adding and removing pools and admin functionality...

-With blockchain, you really want no admins and for it to be completely decentralised, and things should be built with that in mind where possible.
-At the same time, you want it to be some what flexible, allowing new tournaments to pick the pools that they want.

 ## Getting Started

 ### Prerequisites